lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 #### Description

 `publicationStmt` indicates the authority supporting this edition (usually a sponsoring or funding research group).
-It should also list the licence and availablity of the text.
+It should also list the license and availability of the text.

 #### Rules

 1. **MUST** contain an `authority` element.
   * We suggest to let the `authority` state the entity that makes the creation of the current document possible or the context where it belongs.
-See example below.
+See examples below.
 2. The `authority` tag **MAY** contain a `ref` to provide an external link to the authority entity.
 3. **MUST** contain `availability`
 4. `availability` **MUST** contain `@status`
-5. `availability` **SHOUL** contain a `p` describing the license under which the edition is published.
+5. `availability` **SHOULD** contain a `p` describing the license under which the edition is published.

 #### Examples